-For example, the $R_{XX}(a, b)$ gate in one QAOA layer has to wait until all $R_{ZZ}$ gates involving qubit $a$ and $b$ finish in the same QAOA layer.
+For example, the $R_{xx}(t, i)$ gate in one QAOA layer has to wait until all $R_{zz}$ gates involving qubit $i$ finish first in the same QAOA layer.

 Due to the flexibility in QAOA circuit and Iceberg QED, we still use a graph to represent all possible gates that we can compile at the next step.
-With the constraint discussed above, we define an $executable\_graph(V,E)$, where $V$ contains all the physical qubits and $E$ stands for a set of edges that are related to executable gates from the uncompiled circuit.
-To construct such an $executable\_graph(V,E)$, we start from the first circuit component that is not fully compiled and a list of all physical qubits $l$.
-We add edges of those uncompiled gates to the graph in the current circuit component, and remove corresponding occupied qubits in $l$ to comply with constraint 1, because they will not be used by the following circuit.
-If there are unoccupied qubits remaining in $l$, we check the next uncompiled circuit component and repeat until we use all qubits or no more edges can be added to the graph.
+With the constraint discussed above, we define an $G_{executable}(V,E)$, where $V$ contains all the physical qubits and $E$ stands for a set of edges that are related to executable gates from the uncompiled circuit.
+To construct such an $G_{executable}(V,E)$, we start from the first circuit component that is not fully compiled and a list of all physical qubits $l$.
+We add edges corresponding to those uncompiled gates to the graph in the current circuit component, and remove corresponding occupied qubits in $l$ to comply with constraint 1, because they will not be used by the following circuit.
+If there are unoccupied qubits remaining in $l$, we check the next circuit component and repeat until we use all qubits or no more edges can be added to the graph.
 The subgraphs from different circuit components are independent.
 Then we can simply choose different combinations of edges to proceed with the compilation.

-For example, assuming that all gates before the mixer components in \Cref{fig:synExpand}(a) are compiled and the three gates in this circuit component are also compiled.
+For example, assuming all gates before the mixer component in \Cref{fig:synExpand}(a) are compiled and two gates in this component are also compiled.